-All other fees consist of fees relating to an enterprise resource planning assessment and accounting research tool.
+All other fees consist of fees relating to the pre-implementation assessment of an upgrade to an enterprise resource planning system and accounting research tool.

 The Audit Committee is responsible for appointing, setting compensation and overseeing the work of the independent auditors.
 The Audit Committee has established a policy regarding pre-approval of all auditing services and the terms thereof and non-audit services (other than non-audit services prohibited under Section 10A(g) of the Exchange Act or the applicable rules of the SEC or the Public Company Accounting Oversight Board) to be provided to Celldex by the independent auditor.
 However, the pre-approval requirement may be waived with respect to the provision of non-audit services for Celldex if the "de minimus" provisions of Section 10A(i)(1)(B) of the Exchange Act are satisfied.